Maybe a generation who learned to steal online music and movies just don’t have the same view of stealing content?

 Stealing digital images

-Images are a little more dicey.
-In general, you can re-purpose content published by others (with attribution) under so called, Fair Use exceptions.
+Images are a little dicier.
+In general, you can re-purpose content published by others (with attribution) under the so-called, Fair Use exceptions.
 These fair use exceptions, which is what makes quoting someone else legal, involve using a small portion of the original content (with attribution).
 Fair use also covers using content for educational purposes by teachers and students.
 However, images often fall outside fair use exceptions unless you’re using someone’s brand logo (when referring to the brand) or images posted for the purpose of sharing (such as images of a businesses’ executives).

 Arguably, businesses create infographics for the express purpose of sharing them with others.
 I use this tool myself as a means to generate backlinks to my site (which has diminishing returns with the new Google ranking algorithm) and establish my credibility.